 TitleTap includes an SSL certificate and industry compliant hosting with every plan.
 Your security and compliance is important to us.

 6. Will the website be accessible to those with disabilities?

-This is one of the reasons all of our websites come with the option to improve accessibility for visitors disabilities such as blindness, mobility, and more for no additional charge.
+This is one of the reasons we give all of our customers the option of adding an accessibility widget such as UserWay.org for no additional charge, in order to improve accessibility for visitors disabilities such as blindness.

 7. What security procedures do you have in place to block attempted hackers and deter cyber fraud?